 Rudungla Trek in Bhutan

 This is the new trek introduced recently in Bhutan.
-The trail passes through alpine and bamboo forests, meadows and mountain passes, through villages and temples offering hikers an incredible array of biodiversity to appreciate.
-The trek can be covered in 10 days but can shorten it as per the need of the clients.
+The trail passes through alpine and bamboo forests, meadows, and mountain passes, through villages and temples offering hikers an incredible array of biodiversity to appreciate.
+The trek can be covered in 10 days but can shorten it as per the requirements of the clients.
+The trek starts from Bumthang and ends at Trashiyangtse.

 TREK BHUTAN COST: